anchen1011/toflow/README.md

 # TOFlow: Video Enhancement with Task-Oriented Flow

 This repository is based on the project 'TOFlow: Video Enhancement with Task-Oriented Flow'.
-It contains pre-trained models and demo code.
-It also includes description and download script for the Vimeo-90K dataset we collected.
+It contains pre-trained models and a demo code.
+It also includes the description and download scripts for the Vimeo-90K dataset we collected.

 ## Video Demo